-Alcoholic and Nonalcoholic Steatohepatitis: Pathogens and Mechanisms of Liver Injury
+Alcoholic and Nonalcoholic Steatohepatitis: Pathogenesis and Mechanisms of Liver Injury Joint NIAAA-NIDDK Research Workshop

 Traditionally, alcoholic and nonalcoholic fatty liver disease have been considered distinct entities, separable on the basis of clinical history of alcohol exposure.
 Nevertheless, the two diseases resemble each other histologically and may well share underlying pathophysiologic mechanisms.
 Sharing of ideas and interactions between the research communities that focus on alcoholic and nonalcoholic liver injury might well enrich both fields, by generating new ideas and directions in elucidating the causes and developing therapies for these two important liver diseases.